MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.GammaDist.md

 # WorksheetFunction.GammaDist method (Excel)

 Returns the gamma distribution.
-You can use this function to study variables that may have a skewed distribution.
+Use this function to study variables that may have a skewed distribution.
 The gamma distribution is commonly used in queuing analysis.

 > [!IMPORTANT]
 > This function has been replaced with one or more new functions that may provide improved accuracy and whose names better reflect their usage.
 This function is still available for compatibility with earlier versions of Excel.
 However, if backward compatibility is not required, you should consider using the new functions from now on, because they more accurately describe their functionality.